What Happens During a LASIK Procedure?

 Prepping for the Procedure

-Once you’re in the exam room, your surgeon will have you sit in a reclining chair and lie you down flat on your back.
+Before the procedure is started, you will be given a mild sedative (Valium) to help you relax.
+Once you’re in the procedure room, your surgeon will have you sit in a reclining chair and lie you down flat on your back.
 You’ll also notice a large machine in the room with a computer screen and microscope.
 This is the LASIK machine that your surgeon will use to perform the procedure.

 Once positioned in the chair, someone from your surgical team will use special eye drops to numb your eye.
-They will also clean the area surrounding your eye to help ensure that nothing gets in the way of the machine used to perform the surgery.
-Lastly, a lid speculum will be placed over your eye to hold it open throughout the procedure.
+They will also clean the area surrounding your eye to help ensure everything is sterile.

 Creating the Corneal Flap